 In this case, you should fill your plate with your head and not with your eyes.
 Be rational and think about what you really want to eat.
 Keep your stomach volume in mind.
 You don’t want to go home overweight and with health problems.

 The best natural ally to cure sunburn is aloe vera!
 It helps cool the skin and accelerate the healing process.
 You can store the pulp in a glass jar in the refrigerator.

 Beware of bad smells

-The summer heat can make you sweat excessively and it’s very annoying when that sweat smells bad.
-To combat this, try to take extra care when cleaning in your armpits to avoid the proliferation of bacteria that cause this issue.
+The summer heat can make you sweat excessively and it’s very annoying when that sweat starts to smell bad.
+To combat this, try to take extra care when cleaning your armpits to avoid the proliferation of bacteria that cause this issue.